martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 Despite being ‘factory sealed,’ none of the divers were correctly seated in their mounting grooves.
 When I took the seal off, the plastic case sprang open and everything fell to the floor.&nbsp;😣

-[I wonder if they’re even genuine](https://www.nytimes.com/wirecutter/blog/amazon-counterfeit-fake-products/)&nbsp;— would a brand like Beco Technics <i>really</i> overlook such an obvious flaw, or have the drivers been swapped out for counterfeits?¹&nbsp;🤔
+[I wonder if they’re even genuine](https://www.nytimes.com/wirecutter/blog/amazon-counterfeit-fake-products/)&nbsp;— would a brand like Beco Technics <i>really</i> overlook such an obvious flaw, or have the original contents been swapped out for knock-offs?¹&nbsp;🤔

 I don’t have a whole lot of faith in these, so I’ll simply have to return them.
 I may well try the Cousins set&nbsp;— these ones come with a nice little stand and work out slightly cheaper.

 <p style="padding-top: 15px; line-height: 1.1;">
 <font size="2">
-  ¹ In other words, is the case too small for the contents or the contents not what they should be?
+  ¹ In other words, the drivers just don’t fit in the case!
 </font>
 </p>